-Support Worker: Kamile Hudson
+Children Support Worker: Kamile Hudson (Bank Staff)

-My name is Kamile, this is my first time working in children's residential care, however, I have worked with young people aged over sixteen for several years at The University of East London.
+My name is Kamile, this is my first time working in children's residential care, however, I have worked with young people aged 16+ for a number of years at The University of East London.

-My educational background is as follows: I have a bachelor's degree in English Literature with Psychology, I have a master's degree in Psychology, in September I will be undertaking a Level 4 in Residential Childcare, and next year I will be undertaking another postgraduate degree in Counselling and Psychotherapy.
+My educational background is as follows: I have a Bachelors degree in English Literature with Psychology, I have a Masters degree in Psychology.
+I will be undertaking a Level 4 Diploma in Residential Childcare soon, and next year I will be undertaking another postgraduate degree in Counselling and Psychotherapy.

 My motivation to work for Jamores is that I have a passion for working with young people, I have always wanted to be in a position where I am able to help, support and enrich those around me.
-I am a positive person with lots of energy and I look forward to getting to know those that I am working with to find out what they like and what they are passionate about so we can build a positive relationship.
+I am a really positive person with lots of energy and I look forward to getting to know those that I am working with to find out what they like and what they're passionate about so we can build a positive relationship.